-- 1. Describe how contemporary urban planners use GIS as a tool for the analysis and display of quantitative data such as demographic information from the US Census Bureau; - 2.
-Utilize the core components and functionality of ArcGIS Pro; - 3.
-Prepare a professional-grade map with all necessary cartographic elements; - 4.
-Conduct attribute and spatial queries with geospatial datasets; - 5.
-Conceptualize, design, and execute a structured GIS-based project; - 6.
-Create new geostapaial datasets and edit existing datasets; - 7.
-Utilize geoprocessing tools to transform geospatial datasets into new ones; - 8.
-Interpret municipal zoning code information and translate it into a GIS-based map.
+- 1. Describe how contemporary urban planners use ArcGIS Pro as a tool for the analysis and display of quantitative data such as demographic information from the US Census Bureau - 2.
+Utilize the core components and functionality of ArcGIS Pro - 3.
+Prepare professional-grade maps with all necessary cartographic elements - 4.
+Conduct attribute and spatial queries with geospatial datasets - 5.
+Conceptualize, design, and execute a structured GIS-based project - 6.
+Create new geostapaial datasets and edit existing datasets - 7.
+Utilize geoprocessing tools to transform geospatial datasets into new ones - 8.
+Interpret municipal zoning code information and translate it into a GIS-based map